Vaccine Info

 September 30, 2023 - A Systematic Review was published: The Association Between Herpes Simplex Virus and Alzheimer's Disease.

-May 25, 2023 - Akiko Iwasaki, Ph.D., Sterling Professor of Immunobiology and professor of dermatology, molecular, cellular & developmental biology, and epidemiology (microbial diseases) at Yale School of Medicine, developed a therapeutic vaccine candidate that may reduce the reactivation of genital herpes in guinea pigs.
-However, lack of investment has hindered human clinical trials.
+May 25, 2023—Akiko Iwasaki, Ph.D., Sterling Professor of Immunobiology and professor of dermatology, molecular, cellular, and developmental biology, and epidemiology (microbial diseases) at Yale School of Medicine, developed a therapeutic vaccine candidate that may reduce the reactivation of genital herpes in guinea pigs.
+However, a lack of investment has hindered human clinical trials.

 April 21, 2023 - The NIAID announced a Request for Information on the U.S. National Institutes of Health's vital strategic approaches to developing an HSV Strategic Plan.